explosion/curated-transformers/docs/source/usage.rst

    last_hidden_repr = model_output.last_hidden_layer_state

-The :py:class:`~curated_transformers.models.output.ModelOutput` instance returned by the encoder contains all of transformer's outputs, i.e., the hidden representations of all transformer layers and the output of the embedding layer.
-Decoder models (:py:class:`~curated_transformers.models.module.DecoderModule`) and causal language models (:py:class:`~curated_transformers.models.module.CausalLMModule`) produce additional outputs such as the key-value cache used during attention calculation (:py:class:`~curated_transformers.models.output.ModelOutputWithCache`) and logits (:py:class:`~curated_transformers.models.output.CausalLMOutputWithCache`).
+The :py:class:`~curated_transformers.models.ModelOutput` instance returned by the encoder contains all of transformer's outputs, i.e., the hidden representations of all transformer layers and the output of the embedding layer.
+Decoder models (:py:class:`~curated_transformers.models.DecoderModule`) and causal language models (:py:class:`~curated_transformers.models.CausalLMModule`) produce additional outputs such as the key-value cache used during attention calculation (:py:class:`~curated_transformers.models.ModelOutputWithCache`) and logits (:py:class:`~curated_transformers.models.CausalLMOutputWithCache`).